 There are other workarounds for this if you really want to use Dropbox, but you need another app called Dropsync that syncs your Dropbox folder to a third folder that Obsidian can access.

-Can I sync Obsidian Notes to my iOS devices? (iPhone and IPad)
+Can I sync Obsidian Notes to my iOS devices? (iPhone and iPad)

-Looking on the Obsidian forums and Reddit, some people have successfully used iCloud to sync their vaults across devices.
+If you read some Obsidian forums and Reddit, some people have successfully used iCloud to sync their vaults across devices.
 However, it might not be reliable enough if your notes are important to you.

 Syncthing can be synced to iOS devices using an app called Möbius Sync.
 This might be especially useful if you are, for example, syncing between a PC (Windows or Linux) and an iOS device.